snuids/trafficlights-panel/README.md

 This grafana panel displays traffic lights based on the data source most recent time aggregation.
 It is possible to tune the thresholds and to limit the number of traffic lights per line.
 This is the grafana version of the same plugin available for kibana here: https://github.com/snuids/TrafficLightVisKibana5.5

 The plugin was tested with Elastic Search 5.5 as data source.
+The trend is computed between the last and previous date aggregation of the serie.

 ## Installation